Joanneyoung01/Joanneyoung01/README.md

 **Passionate about UI** During my time at Beamly my strengths were in being able to take a visual design in sketch, and transforming this into a fully functioning website/campaign page through Javascript, React and HTML/CSS, with pixel-perfect precision.
 I collaborated well with the UX team and was able to help meet the delivery deadlines which delighted clients.

-**Keen eye for code detail** while re-platforming the legacy websites from WordPress to React, this required redirecting legacy URLs to the new URLs, this taught me about regular expressions as all redirects were implemented through a JSON file, and needed a keen eye for detail.
+**Keen eye for code detail** while re-platforming the legacy websites from Drupal to React, this required redirecting legacy URLs to the new URLs, this taught me about regular expressions as all redirects were implemented through a JSON file, and needed a keen eye for detail.
 Additionally, this was sometimes in Russian or Chinese, so required special attention.

 **Accessibility** - After Topshop was sued for lack of accessibility in 2018, this was due to alt images not having appropriate 'alt' tags and colour contrasting below satisfactory standards.
 I suggested to the next company I worked for that this be addressed to avoid any legal issues in future.